-1. Choice of Turn at Bat
+8.1 Choice of Turn at Bat

-a.
 The choice of the first or last bat in the inning shall be decided by a toss of a coin, unless another procedure is defined by the Games Management Team or Tournament Director.
+Should a coin toss be used, this should occur after the exchange of line-up cards prior to the start of the game.

-2 Fitness of Ground
+8.2 2.
+Fitness of Ground

-a.
 The fitness of the ground for a game shall be decided by the Games Management team.